About the Government Technology Institute

 The GTI offers a Certified Government Chief Information Officer Program (CGCIO), which provides a comprehensive study of the executive-level issues such as IT strategy and planning, governance, security, financing, and workforce development.

 CGCIO has propelled Harrisburg University and its GTI into an exclusive group, one of only a handful of colleges and universities--and the only one in Pennsylvania--that specifically addresses the unique challenges of public sector IT executive leadership.
-Now in its second year, this new certification program enables current and aspiring information technology executives working at senior level in public service to earn a recognized credential and develop the skills and knowledge to manage the demands of their increasingly complex roles.
+Having completed its third year, this certification program enables current and aspiring information technology executives working at senior level in public service to earn a recognized credential and develop the skills and knowledge to manage the demands of their increasingly complex roles.

 Teachable moments in Harrisburg University's program vary.
 For some, it's the realization that through more precise project management and risk mitigation, they can better manage and use taxpayer dollars.
 Some were able to exchange information on handling security issues and the latest security trends.
 For others, it's learning that the CIO's role is less about managing technology and more about being a thought leader who uses technology to work toward an organization's vision.